NeuroBeat

 Neurodiversity is important because it promotes acceptance and inclusion of people with neurological differences.
 It challenges the stigma and discrimination that many neurodivergent individuals face in society and encourages a more positive and supportive approach to diversity.

-How does drumming support neurodiversity?
+How does drumming help?

 Drumming can support neurodiversity in several ways: